wbcbz7/koolness/README.md

 switch to project directory, `wmake` and look for `koolness.exe` in `!polygon` directory. `wmake` may fail on non-DOS/Win32 platforms due to `copy` commands in makefile - you can easily fix that for Unix/etc targets

-the need of two different assemblers is because I have some older sources made in FASM (like grid texture mapper) whose were used in this productions, and I had no time to translate the to NASM.
+the need of two different assemblers is because I have some older sources made in FASM (like grid texture mapper) whose were used in this production, and I had no time to translate them to NASM.
 Don't worry much - next time i'll use two different C compilers :D

 ## .opm converter

-if you want to know how did I made these furnace tunes play in musicdisck, take a look on `!converter` directory
+if you want to know how did I made these furnace tunes play in musicdisk, take a look on `!converter` directory

 ## simple DOS player